airbnb/visx/README.md

 ## Status

-`Super beta` Hold off on using this in production until I shake out some of the bigger API problems (post v1.0.0+).
+`Beta` We're still in pre v1.
+Need to add interactions.
+No breaking changes planned right now [read more](https://github.com/hshoff/vx/issues/156#issuecomment-331318108).
 Check out [the road to v1](https://github.com/hshoff/vx/projects/1).

 If you're a curious coder, feel free to install and play around with the packages.
 I recommend using `--save-exact` when you `npm install`.